Breathergas/Breathergas.github.io/content/about.md

 ---
-title: About Random Matrix and Integrable Systems Seminar （RMISS）
+title: About Random Matrix and Integrable Systems Seminar （RMTISS）
 author: Orgnized by Fudong Wang and Meng Yang
 ---